 In the interest of taking the best care of your pillow or handbag, I do recommend dry cleaning.
 While the fabric is washable, some of the trims are dry-clean only (such as the velvet trim on the pillows or the cording/beading on the handbags).
 Given the hand-made, vintage, and one-of-a-kind nature of each piece, gentle dry cleaning is the way to go.

-Potholders, however, are constructed to be 100% machine washable and dryer friendly.
+Potholders, Market Bags and Up Island Bags, however, are constructed to be 100% machine washable and dryer friendly.

 What is your return/exchange policy?

 In the event that you would like to return or exchange an item, please reach out within 14 days of receipt to firstname.lastname@example.org.
 Merchandise must be unworn, unused and in original condition.
 Please note that any associated shipping costs are not subject to refund.

 I recommend shipping merchandise via insured parcel post for tracking purposes.
 I also recommend the customer requests adequate insurance to cover the purchase price of the shipment.
 I will not assume responsibility for reimbursement, or compensation in the event that return packages are lost, stolen, or mishandled.
 I reserve the right to refuse the return or exchange of any merchandise that does not meet the above return requirements according to our sole discretion.